scientifichackers/ampy/README.md

 terminal.
 Note that you'll need to change the port parameter to the name or path to the serial port that the MicroPython board is connected to.

+Other commands are available, run ampy with --help to see more information:

+    ampy --help

+Each subcommand has its own help, for example to see help for the ls command  run (note you unfortunately must have a board connected and serial port specified):

+    ampy --port /dev/tty.SLAB_USBtoUART ls --help

+## Configuration

-For convenience you can set an AMPY_PORT environment variable which will be used if the port parameter is not specified.
+For convenience you can set an `AMPY_PORT` environment variable which will be used if the port parameter is not specified.
 For example on Linux or OSX:

     export AMPY_PORT=/dev/tty.SLAB_USBtoUART